maarjal/product-page/README.md

 # Product Page Website

-#### A website for displaying an image with description and order form.
+#### A website for displaying a product with description and order form.
 July 1, 2016

 #### By Maarja Laineste